Menu

 In the fall of 1862, Union Army General Ormsby Mitchell claimed 150 acres that would later be named Mitchelville in honor of the General.
 By March of 1863, the town was built, and it was divided into districts for the election of councilmen by the town’s residents, charged with establishing police and sanitary regulations.
 In addition, “every child, between the ages of six and fifteen years, residing within” Mitchelville was required to attend school – the first compulsory education law in South Carolina.

-By 1865 Mitchelville was a vibrant community that contained from 1.500 to 3000 residents from diverse backgrounds and origins.
-The houses were often simply built, the residents provided the labor, and the military sawmills provided free lumber.
+By 1865, Mitchelville was a vibrant community with 1,500 to 3,000 residents from diverse backgrounds and origins.
+The houses were often simply built; the residents provided the labor, and the military sawmills provided free lumber.
 Each home had nearly a quarter of an acre for planting gardens.

 “This experiment is to give you freedom, position, homes, your families, property, your own soil.
 It seems to me a better day is coming…a better day is dawning!”